UK Bus Operators

 National Express Logo 3

 National Express operate a coaching network across the UK, as well a small number of bus operations.
 It has a corporate livery of red and blue lettering based on plain white, and is currently on its third version.
-The original livery illustrated above had its origins from National Bus Company days, using the double N logo, and over time had extended to five different variants for different types of services.
+The original livery illustrated (left) above had its origins from National Bus Company days, using the double N logo, and over time extended to five different variants for different types of services.
 This was replaced as part of the company's 30th anniversary with a single livery with a white arrow linking red and blue circles.
-Then in February 2008 the current livery was launched, featuring grey 'connectors' along the side of the vehicles.
-It has two main bus companies - Travel West Midlands and Travel Dundee and in total has approximately 2,100 vehicles in the UK.
+Then in February 2008 the current livery was launched, illustrated (right) above, featuring grey 'connectors' along the side of the vehicles.
+It has two main bus companies - Travel West Midlands and Travel Dundee and in total has approximately 1,900 vehicles in the UK.
+From time to time the company has had operations in the London area named Travel London, but not at present.

 Transdev Logo

-Transdev is a large French international transportation company that has about 1,200 vehicles in the UK.
-It's operations include the former Blazefield Group which was formed in 1991 which latterly included Burnley & Pendle, Harrogate & District, Keighley & District, Lancashire United, and Yorkshire Coastliner.
-Transdev also own London Sovereign, London United, Yellow Buses of Bournemouth and a 17% stake in council owned Nottingham City Transport.
+Transdev has approximately 1035 vehicles in the UK running the former Blazefield Group (formed in 1991 and includes Burnley & Pendle, Harrogate & District, Keighley & District, Lancashire United, and Yorkshire Coastliner) (480 buses), London Sovereign (130 buses), and a 17% stake in council owned Nottingham City Transport (325 buses).
+They acquired Rossendale Transport (100 buses) on 12 January 2018.

 Status Bus and Coach